joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/12/crosswords/wordle-review-1850.html

 **Live Updates: Cease-Fire Unraveling as U.S. and Iran Trade Strikes Again**\
-`A fresh round of attacks by the U.S. on Sunday was the latest volley in a familiar pattern of back-and-forth strikes fueled by disputes over the Strait of Hormuz.`\
+`The U.S. military said that it had hit dozens of Iranian targets in its latest salvo.
+Iran’s army said that it had fired more drones at American military sites in the region, as the two sides tussle over the Strait of Hormuz.`\
 https://www.nytimes.com/live/2026/07/12/us/iran-war-trump-hormuz